-XSCF> showcodusage -p resource Resource In Use Installed CoD Permitted Status PROC 4 16 16 OK: 12 cores available confirm the ne "In Use" by the ldm command of Oracle The XSCF domains - up to 20 min nutes to reflect the "In Use" of logical
+XSCF> showcodusage -p resource Resource In Use Installed CoD Permitted Status PROC 4 16 16 OK: 12 cores available Note: Please confirm the value of the "In Use" by the ldm command of Oracle VM Server for SPARC.
+The XSCF may take up to 20 minutes to reflect the "In Use" of logical domains.